gremmie/purple/README.rst

 #######

-To report a bug or suggest a feature, please use the issue tracker at the `Purple Bitbucket page`_.
+To report a bug or suggest a feature, please use the issue tracker at the `Purple GitHub page`_.
 You can also email the author using the address at the top of this file.